Introduction

 In Seep, the points assigned to cards are as follows: Aces (A): 1 point each; Two to Tens are worth their Face; Kings (K) 13 points; Queens (Q) 12 points, and Jacks (J): 11 points.

-What is a Seep or Sweep card game?
+What is a Seep?

 Seep is a popular card game that originated in India.
 It is a trick-taking card game in which players aim to capture specific cards on the table to earn points.
 The game is often played in partnerships of two players, with players sitting across from their partners.